 You can find wheat germ oil in health-food stores or online ($12.62 on Amazon.com).
 Note that it's best to refrigerate wheat germ oil to prevent the fats from going rancid.

 If you've seen the movie Ace Ventura: Pet Detective, you know chewing sunflower seed shells and spitting them out onto a desk is a disgusting habit.
 But eating sunflower seeds is an excellent habit: Just 1 ounce contains 49 percent of the DV for vitamin E.

 Like other nuts and seeds, sunflower seeds deliver plant-based protein (5.5 grams per ounce), fiber and healthy unsaturated fat.
 Choose the shelled variety to slow down your snacking speed for a more mindful eating experience.

 Out of all the nuts, almonds boast the highest levels of vitamin E, with 49 percent of the DV per 1-ounce serving.
 Almonds are filling, too, with 14 grams of healthy fat and 6 grams of protein per serving, making them the perfect snack or yogurt topper.

 Eating almonds is linked to a decreased risk of heart disease because they help lower bad LDL cholesterol, per the Harvard T.H.
 Chan School of Public Health.

 We know what you're thinking, and no, hazelnut-based Nutella is not a healthy snack.
-However, hazelnuts are a tasty nut that provide 28 percent of the DV for vitamin E per ounce plus healthy fat, fiber and magnesium.
+But hazelnuts are a tasty nut that provides 28 percent of the DV for vitamin E per ounce plus healthy fat, fiber and magnesium.

 Toss this top food high in alpha-tocopherol with your favorite seeds and dried fruit for a nutrient-packed trail mix snack.